aws-neuron/aws-neuron-sdk/frameworks/tensorflow/tensorflow-neuron/tf2_faq.rst

 How do I get started with TensorFlow?
 -------------------------------------

 The easiest entry point is the tutorials offered by the AWS Neuron team.
-For beginners, the :ref:`HuggingFace Pipelines distilBERT Tutorial </src/examples/tensorflow/huggingface_bert/huggingface_bert.ipynb>` is a good place to start.
+For beginners, the :ref:`HuggingFace DistilBERT Tutorial </src/examples/tensorflow/huggingface_bert/huggingface_bert.ipynb>` is a good place to start.

 What TensorFlow versions are supported by Neuron?
 -------------------------------------------------